BrickRigs-AI/BrmmModersTemplate/README.md

 ## Contributing to BRMM Templates

-### Source Code:
+### Templates:

-Anyone (who wants to improve BRMM Templats) can make pull request ths repo.
-Be sure to provide a description of what you want to change however, so that it is more likely to be approved.
+Anyone who wants to improve templates or add new ones can make a pull request to this repo.
+Be sure to provide a description of what you changed so that it is more likely to be approved.

 You can start with BRMM templates from source by using [these instructions](https://github.com/anonymous-editor/BRMM/blob/main/Documentation/SOURCECODE.md).